-What's happening in Barcelona?
+Barcelona: What has happened in Spain? - CBBC Newsround

 If you're upset by anything in the news take a look at the advice here.

-Witnesses say the van deliberately drove into people in Barcelona's popular Las Ramblas area.
+Witnesses say the van was deliberately driven into people in Barcelona's popular Las Ramblas area.

 The emergency services got to the location very quickly and tried to help as many people as they could.